carrot-ar/carrot/README.md

 <a href=""><img src="https://codecov.io/gh/carrot-ar/carrot/branch/master/graph/badge.svg" alt="code coverage"></a>
 </p>

-Carrot is an easy-to-use, real-time framework for building multi-device Augmented Reality applications.
+Carrot is an easy-to-use, real-time framework for building applications with multi-device AR capabilities.
 It works using WebSockets, Golang, client libraries written for iOS, and a unique location tracking system based on iBeacons that we aptly named The Picnic Protocol.
 Using Carrot, multi-device AR apps can be created with high accuracy location tracking accuracy to provide rich and lifelike experiences.
 To see for yourself, check out Scribbles, a multiplayer drawing application made with Carrot.
 You can see a demo video [here](https://www.youtube.com/watch?v=6EVtb0pJPgk) and the code [here](https://github.com/carrot-ar/scribbles).

-## 🗂 Table of Contents
+### 🗂 Table of Contents
 1. Features
 2. Todo
-3. Building an Application
+3. Building an Application with Carrot
+4. Message Format
-4. The Picnic Protocol
+5. The Picnic Protocol
-5. Message Format
 6. Sending Messages to Carrot
 7. Receiving Messages from Carrot
 8. Session Management

+## 🎁 Features

+tbd

+## 🖋️ Todo

+tbd

 ## 🛠 Building an application with Carrot

-Building applications on Carrot is incredibly simple.
+Building applications with Carrot is incredibly simple.
 Check out this simple echo application that echos text input from one device into the AR space of all connected devices:

 ``` go
 package main